M. Chem, University of Sussex

 Ph.D.
 Massachusetts Institute of Technology and Woods Hole Oceanographic Institute

 My research interests are centered in the field of ocean biogeochemistry, a multidisciplinary approach focused on understanding the chemical composition of the oceans.
-Within this broad area, my research examines the sources, sinks and cycling of organic matter.
-More specifically, I am interested in the persistence of human‐derived compounds in the marine environment (e.g. petrochemicals from oil and plastics).
+Within this broad area, my research explores the sources, sinks, and persistence of human‐derived compounds in the marine environment (e.g. those from oil residues and plastic debris).
 My work seeks to examine how the chemical structure, physical associations and bioavailability of specific organic compounds determines their cycling and eventual fate.

 At Haverford, our group utilizes geochemical and microbiological approaches to examine the cycling of natural and anthropogenic carbon compounds in the environment.
 We have focused much of our research efforts on investigating the fate of petroleum in the Gulf of Mexico following the Deepwater Horizon oil spill.
 We have also expanded our examination of lingering oil in the marine environment to Prince William Sound, Alaska and Mumbai, India.
 More recently we have begun to collect and identify plastic debris in the marine environment with the aim of developing techniques to rapidly characterize and quantify plastics in marine and coastal environments.